For Caribbean residents, Irma could last months

-The 28 island nations that make up the Caribbean are accustomed to hurricane season, but the Category 5 storm bearing down on these popular vacation spots has plenty of residents worried.
+The 28 island nations that make up the Caribbean are accustomed to hurricane season, but the Category 5 storm that has been pummeling these popular vacation spots has plenty of residents worried.

 Travel and tourism contributed $56 billion to the total gross domestic product in the Caribbean last year -- about 15% of the region's total GDP, according to the World Travel & Tourism Council.